 SCOPE/SUMMARY

-The 18,800 gross square feet Administration Building will undergo a major renovation of staff spaces to improve space efficiency and accessibility and replace failing infrastructure components.
-The existing mechanical, electrical, and plumbing systems will be replaced/upgraded to meet current building and seismic code requirements.
-The project also includes the construction of temporary portables to provide a home for campus administration while the renovation is underway.
+The 18,800-square-foot Administration Building underwent a renovation to improve space efficiency and accessibility, as well as replace failing infrastructure components.
+The existing mechanical, electrical, and plumbing systems were replaced/upgraded to meet current building and seismic code requirements.

 PROJECT TEAM